The $6 billion Airwallex lesson: why value creation happens before you can access it

 • Seed investors (hypothetical $20 million valuation): 310x returns

-• Series A investors (estimated $100 million valuation): 62x returns
+• Series A investors (hypothetical $100 million valuation): 62x returns

 • Series F investors (current $6.2 billion valuation): Hoping for 2-3x after IPO